srikar96/Cats-vs-Dogs-Classifier_Keras/README.md

 # keras_ComputerVison
 Classification of Images using Keras.
+I tried to improve the accuracy of the classifier gradually.
-This project is based on Coursera's TensorFlow in Practice Specialization.
+This notebook is based on Coursera's TensorFlow in Practice Specialization.